airladon/FigureOne/docs/api/tutorials/shapes3d/shapes3d.md

 ]);
 ```

 All points in FigureOne have an x, y, and z component.
-If working in two dimensions, then the z coordinate never has to be defined (as above), and will be 0 by default.
-When working in three dimensions, the z coordinate can be added.
+If working in two dimensions, then the z component never has to be defined (as above), and will be 0 by default.
+When working in three dimensions, the z component can be added.

 ```js
 // Create two rectangles.
 One centered at [0.5, 0.5, 1], and the other at